 PHASE 5 – Distributing

-- WARNING: NEVER send the spreadsheet matrix to anyone outside of the company/or not working with you as an Excel file–it also contains the internal weaknesses (flaws) and way too powerful for a competitor to have.
+- WARNING: NEVER send the spreadsheet matrix to anyone outside of the company/or not working with you as an Excel file–it also contains internal weaknesses (flaws) and is way too powerful for a competitor to have.
 Convert it to a PDF first.
-The easiest way to convert to a PDF that looks decent is the print to PDF, but chose “custom postscript” as the paper size–then keep adjusting the size so it has equal borders.
+The easiest way to convert to a PDF that looks decent is the print to PDF but chose “custom postscript” as the paper size–then keep adjusting the size so it has equal borders.

 - Outlets.
-I would post the matrix on the website (with some exceptions)–it puts all the competitors on defense, reduces the sales cycle (one-stop shop when they can validate their decision with your matrix), distribute to industry analyst, use it in your press kit reviewer’s guide (it helps set the criteria for the entire review), incorporate it in your sales PowerPoint, and leverage it to tighten your product positioning (Multiple reasons why someone would be a fool not to consider your product).
+I would post the matrix on the website (with some exceptions)–it puts all the competitors on defense, reduces the sales cycle (one-stop shop when they can validate their decision with your matrix), distributes to industry analyst, use it in your press kit reviewer’s guide (it helps set the criteria for the entire review), incorporate it in your sales PowerPoint, and leverage it to tighten your product positioning (Multiple reasons why someone would be a fool not to consider your product).

 - Should I list an unknown competitor?
 Sometimes yes, sometimes no. If they are unknown, but you slaughter them in the matrix–it doesn’t matter if you mention them in your matrix, the prospect usually won’t bother looking (why when they are mainly “red”).
 You can also use, “alternative 1, 2” etc. If there is a major competitor that is well known–then I would definitely list them.

 - Exceptions.
-If you are the undisputed market leader–you may need to know the information within the matrix, but you may not need to publish it except in the reviewer’s guides to press, analyst, etc. You won’t see MS Word publishing their matrix anymore (like they used to do against WordPerfect).
+If you are the undisputed market leader–you may need to know the information within the matrix, but you may not need to publish it except in the reviewer’s guides to press, analysts, etc. You won’t see MS Word publishing its matrix anymore (like they used to do against WordPerfect).
 You also will NEVER want to even acknowledge a minor competitor when you dominate your market space–it will raise them up to your level.
 MS Word would import WordPerfect files, but not Ami Pro (later Lotus WordPro) since they already won against their primary nemesis.

-If you are a minor competitor–then you ALWAYS want to compare yourself to the top player(s) to raise yourself to their level (and they would be a fool to acknowledge you and counter (which would allow you to “draft” their brand equity)–if they do, then keep it going and try to turn it into a two-way “Rocky vs Apollo” fight.
+If you are a minor competitor–then you ALWAYS want to compare yourself to the top player(s) to raise yourself to their level (and they would be a fool to acknowledge you and counter (which would allow you to “draft” their brand equity) –if they do, then keep it going and try to turn it into a two-way “Rocky vs Apollo” fight.
 More details in the Strategy content.